View Public Posts

 - How to present views that may be considered extreme, with the goal of reframing the policy space on a particular issue

-James Goldgeier has worked for many years on NATO.
-In
+James Goldgeier has worked for many years on

 Issue Areas: Power PoliticsType of Engagement: Writing for policy audiences with which the scholar is connected